 The point of this example is that Chris knows the ball must be in one of the boxes.
 After excluding two of them, Chris knows conclusively that the ball is in box C. Since her knowledge is a matter of logical deduction, it can be considered indirect knowledge.
 Crucially, the final statement So, it must be in C is then not weak at all because Chris knows with full certainty that the ball is in C. Using the modal must here thus simply expresses the indirect nature of Chris’ knowledge.

-Given such examples, one can now reconsider evidential contexts that were often cited to claim that must is weak.
-Consider the following example taken from von Fintel & Gillies (2010: 353):
+Given such examples, one should reconsider the evidential contexts that were often cited to claim that must is weak.
+Consider the following example from von Fintel & Gillies (2010: 353):

 (5) [Seeing the pouring rain]